Walter M. Bortz III

-Walter Michael Bortz III is a former educator and higher education administrator.
+Walter Michael Bortz III (October 10, 1944 - November 18, 2023) was a former educator and higher education administrator.
 He served as the president of Hampden–Sydney College, located in Hampden Sydney, Virginia, from July 2000 until June 30, 2009.

 Biography

 Education and degrees

 Bortz received his bachelor's degree in biology at Bethany College in Bethany, West Virginia.
 He earned his doctorate in policy studies at George Washington University in Washington, D.C.

 Career

 Bortz held administrative positions at Bethany College, Texas Christian University, and East Carolina University.
 In 1985, he became the Vice President for Institutional Advancement at the University of Hartford in West Hartford, Connecticut.
 He was also Acting Vice President for Student Services and Executive Director of Admissions and Student Financial Assistance at Hartford.
 In 1989, he became the Vice President for Administrative and Information Services at George Washington University.
 In July 2000, Bortz was named President of Hampden–Sydney College.
 At Hampden–Sydney he spearheaded a significant building program that included the new Everett Stadium and the Bortz Library, which was named in his honor.
 He retired as President on June 30, 2009.

 After his retirement, Dr. Bortz and his wife moved to South Carolina.
 They have two adult children.